mat3rial-dev/YYC-dev/README.md

 pip install -r pip-requirements.txt
 ```

 * Add the harvest main plugin, as well as the harvester for CKAN instances, in the CKAN config file.
+If logging wants to be seen, add them to the config file
 ```
 ckan.plugins = harvest ckan_harvester

+ckan.harvest.log_scope = 0
+ckan.harvest.log_level = debug # or info
 ```

 * Run the following command to create the necessary tables in the database (ensuring the pyenv is activated):